heber-silva/CKA-Obsidian-Vault/Container/Container.md

 Containers decouple applications from the underlying host infrastructure.
 This makes deployment easier in different cloud or OS environments.

-Each [[node]] in a Kubernetes cluster runs the containers that form the [[Pod]]s assigned to that node.
+Each [Node](node.md) in a Kubernetes cluster runs the containers that form the [Pod](Pod.md)s assigned to that node.
 Containers in a Pod are co-located and co-scheduled to run on the same node.

 ## Container images[](https://kubernetes.io/docs/concepts/containers/#container-images)

-A container [[image]] is a ready-to-run software package containing everything needed to run an application: the code and any runtime it requires, application and system libraries, and default values for any essential settings.
+A container [Image](image.md) is a ready-to-run software package containing everything needed to run an application: the code and any runtime it requires, application and system libraries, and default values for any essential settings.

 Containers are intended to be stateless and [immutable](https://glossary.cncf.io/immutable-infrastructure/): you should not change the code of a container that is already running.
 If you have a containerized application and want to make changes, the correct process is to build a new image that includes the change, then recreate the container to start from the updated image.